Got my third stripe in Brazilian jiujitsu!

 I am a martial artist.
 I almost feel as phony saying that as I did for years when I told people I was a writer.
 My love for martial arts would surprise anyone I went to high school with.
 PE was the only reason I graduated with a GPA less than 4.0.
 I have always been a klutz.
 I was scared of the uneven parallel bar and the balance beam and pretty much any ball ever thrown my way.
 I am not physically brave and I hate conflict.
 I made my high school boyfriend leave a WWF fight he took me to.

 But it turns out that martial arts have helped me be a better writer (after all, mysteries and thrillers often contain an element of violence), as well as a stronger and more prepared person.

 For me, a kickboxing class was the gateway drug to martial arts.
 As part of the class, we wore boxing gloves and hit bags.
 I had never hit anything, not even a bag, as hard as I could.
 It made me feel fierce and it was a great workout.
 I ended up training in kajukenbo, a little bit of Muay Thai and a teeny-tiny bit of Systema.
-And now I have a purple belt in kung fu and am two-stripe white belt in Brazilian jiujitsu.
+And now I have a purple belt in kung fu and am a three-stripe white belt in Brazilian jiujitsu.